makersacademy/airport_challenge/user-stories-domain-model.md

 Object | Message
 --- | ---
-Plane | Land, Takeoff
+Plane | Land, Landed?
-Airport | Hangar
+Airport | Hangar, Takeoff
+Weather | What is the weather?

-Planes -- land(airport)
+Plane -- land(airport) unless weather is stormy
-Planes -- takeoff, airport -- remove(plane)
+Plane -- landed?
+Airport -- takeoff(plane), Hangar(remove plane) unless weather is stormy
+Weather -- What is the weather?